 Rutgers History Department Honors Program Guidelines and **APPLICATION**

-Students will be admitted into the Honors Program at the end of the spring semester of their Junior year, after having completed 18 credits in history at Rutgers, New Brunswick, and 90 credits overall by the beginning of the fall semester in which they enter the Honors Program.
+Students will be admitted into the Honors Program at the end of the fall semester of their Junior year.
 Completion of the History Seminar is recommended but not mandatory.
 A 3.5 average in History courses and a 3.2 GPA is required for admission.
 Students may take a maximum of 15 credits during either semester while working on an Honors thesis.
 Honors students take two semesters of Honors Program in History (506:495,496: 3 credits or 6 credits) in which they complete a major research paper.
 The work of the two semesters is as follows:

 - Each semester's course carries either 3 or 6 credits, as determined in consultation with the professor supervising the work and depending on the level of commitment the student wishes to make.
 A 3-credit commitment involves roughly the same effort as a regular 3-credit course, approximately 9 hours per week.
 A 6-credit commitment involves about 18 hours per week, or 2 full workdays every week.
 Even if a student chooses to take 6 credits each semester only 3 of those credits (a total of 6 in a year) can count towards the history major requirements.
 While there are no hard and fast rules for the length of the final paper, students taking a total of 6 credits for the paper are expected to produce a paper of around 50 pages, those taking a total of 12 credits should produce around 100 pages.

 - During the summer between their junior and senior year, students will conduct research on their senior honors papers in consultation with individual advisors.
 In the spring and fall semesters, they must attend an Honors Seminar.
 The seminar will help students and guide them through the stages of writing, starting from short papers; students will present outlines, rough drafts, etc. to the group.